What Are The Advantages Of Taking Islamic Property Financing?

 Other than providing greater social and moral responsibility and fairness, Islamic property financing offers quite a few advantages, such as:

-• Cost of stamp duty lower by 20%.
-Originally implemented in Budget 2007, this 20% stamp duty discount for Islamic financing agreement documents is still in force as part of the government’s efforts to promote Islamic financing.
+- Cost of stamp duty lower by 20%.
+This 20% stamp duty discount for Islamic financing agreement documents is still in force as part of the government’s efforts to promote Islamic financing.
 Furthermore, stamp duty is waived for the redeemed amount when refinancing from a conventional loan to an Islamic home finance.

 [Block]The 20% stamp duty discount for Islamic financing that was implemented during Budget 2007 has since been discontinued.[/block]